bparanj/crystal/electronics/zettel/voltage.md

 Voltage, also known as electrical potential difference, represents the energy per unit charge available to move electrons through a conductor.
 It serves as the driving force in electrical circuits, causing current to flow when a complete path exists.
 Measured in volts (V), voltage plays a crucial role in determining the behavior and capabilities of electrical systems.

 Atomic Ideas:

-1. What is the fundamental definition of voltage?

 Voltage represents the electric potential difference between two points in an electrical circuit.
 It quantifies the energy required to move a unit charge from one point to another within an electric field.